xyzmaps/xyz-documentation/docs/api/README.md

 It uses the concepts of **Spaces** to store your data.
 A Space is your own geospatial data repository, which you can quickly create when needed to store data.

-To interact with the HERE Data Hub API directly from your application you need to use HERE's public REST APIs.
+To interact with the XYZ Maps API directly from your application you need to use HERE's public REST APIs.
 These are simple to use from any application environment - you only need to know how to make RESTful requests.

 ## Data